Trends and regulatory climate

 Can security be granted over cash deposits?
 If so, what are the most common forms of security granted over this kind of property and what is the procedure?

 Security over accounts due to a debtor with respect to its bank or deposit accounts is granted and perfected in the same manner as other receivables and accounts (see “Receivables” above for the procedure).

 In Quebec, security over bank accounts may be made enforceable against third parties (or perfected) by the secured party obtaining control over the account, potentially involving a tri-party agreement with the deposit bank, which may give the secured party better priority.

 Can security be granted over intellectual property?
 If so, what are the most common forms of security granted over this kind of property and what is the procedure?

 Security over intellectual property may be granted pursuant to a security agreement that charges this limited category of collateral or, commonly, may be included in a broader grant of security over all present and after-acquired personal property of the debtor (see “Security ‒ general” above with respect to security agreements and the procedure for taking such security).

-There is some uncertainty over whether the federal or provincial levels of government have jurisdiction over security in intellectual property, and therefore it can be prudent to register evidence of the security agreement (often a simple one-page confirmation of the grant of security interest pursuant to the security agreement) in the Canadian Intellectual Property Office with respect to intellectual property registered in that office.
-Given the cost associated with such registration, it is fairly common for lenders to require such registrations only when the intellectual property is material.
+There is some uncertainty over whether the federal or provincial levels of government have jurisdiction over security in intellectual property; therefore, it can be prudent to register evidence of the security agreement (often a simple one-page confirmation of the grant of security interest pursuant to the security agreement) in the Canadian Intellectual Property Office with respect to intellectual property registered in that office.
+Given the cost associated with such registration, it is common for lenders to require such registrations only when the intellectual property is material.
 Registration can take a couple of months to be processed.